LIGHT

 I work closely with choreographers and directors from early stages through to performance, developing lighting as part of the overall structure of a piece.
 Alongside selected projects, this site also shares reflections on process and decision-making: how visual choices are formed, tested, and refined.

-Translating artistic intent into clear cue structures, plots, and documentation.
-This includes advance-based and remote design work, where detailed preparation allows operators or local teams to realise the design accurately on site.
+Technically, I translate artistic intent into clear cue structures, plots, and documentation — including advance and remote design work where detailed preparation allows local teams to realise the design accurately on site.
+I work with real constraints: limited time, evolving choreography, and the realities of production.

-Offering a clear, informed external perspective on pacing, visual clarity, and structure.
-This support is integrated into the process in a way that reinforces the core vision of the work.
+Where useful, I also offer an outside eye — a clear, informed perspective on pacing, visual clarity, and overall coherence, integrated in a way that supports rather than redirects the work.

 GET IN TOUCH